commonlyjs/commonly/README.md

                 </li>
                 <li>
                     Does not follow iteratee-first data-last approach. <br/>
-                    When practising functional programming this can be helpful, as when partially apply your functions you can define intent first and later provide the context.
+                    When practising functional programming this can be helpful.
                 </li>
             </ul>
         </td>